JWerbrouck/CBA-MIDI-emulator/README.md

 # CBA-MIDI-emulator
-A hobby project made during the 2020 lockdown, the KeyboardCBA MIDI emulator turns your computer keyboard into a chromatic button accordion, emitting MIDI events instead of keystrokes.
+A hobby project made during the 2020 lockdown, the KeyboardCBA MIDI emulator turns your computer keyboard into a chromatic button accordion, emitting MIDI events instead of keystrokes (did you ever notice the similarities?).
 You can use the output with any MIDI supporting software, such as music notation packages (Musescore) or DAWs.

 ## Installation
 A ZIP folder is available in the [Releases](https://github.com/JWerbrouck/CBA-MIDI-emulator/releases) section.
 Just unzip it and run the CBAmidi.exe file.
 A terminal will open where user input can be given.
+A UI might be added in the future.

 ## Usage
 * Toggle between MIDI and keyboard output using the "HOME" button;